uoy-research/CellPhe-data-pipeline/README.md

 ### Parameters file

 The parameters file is a JSON file that stores options for every step of the pipeline.
-Examples are shown in the `templates` folder - with `cyto3.json` being a good starting point as it uses the general purpose `cyto3` inbuilt model.
+Examples are shown in the `templates` folder - with `cyto3.json` being a good starting point as it uses the general purpose `cyto3` model that comes with CellPose.

 **The only parameter that must be changed is the folder_names -> timelapse_id field**, which is left blank in the templates.
 This field should concisely describe the timelapse and might include the well, the imaging modality, the date, the microscope, etc...
 Other parameters that might need changing for your timelapse, particularly if it is short, are in the `QC` section. `minimum_observations` is the number of frames a cell must be tracked across - **if your dataset contains fewer than 50 frames this must be lowered to e.g. 10.**
 Make a copy of the template and modify it as needed.

-If you want to jump straight into running the pipeline, skip to the [next section](https://github.com/uoy-research/CellPhe-data-pipeline/tree/feature/local-profile#running-the-pipeline), otherwise read on for a full description of the parameter file.
+If you want to jump straight into running the pipeline, skip to the [next section](https://github.com/uoy-research/CellPhe-data-pipeline?tab=readme-ov-file#running-the-pipeline), otherwise read on for a full description of the parameter file.

 #### folder\_names